bradford-hamilton/Ruby-On-Quails/guides/source/action_mailer_basics.md

 #### Edit the Mailer

-Mailers are very similar to Rails controllers.
+Mailers are very similar to Quails controllers.
 They also have methods called "actions" and use views to structure the content.
 Where a controller generates content like HTML to send back to the client, a Mailer creates a message to be delivered via email.